Portraits of the bride and bridesmaids – location and direction

 Here is the pull-back shot to show what it looked like …

-.. and with carefully selecting my background, I can get the typical effective on-location portrait.
+.. and with carefully selecting my background, I get the typical on-location portrait with an out-of-focus background.

 By considering where I place my subject(s), and moving myself and my subject(s) in relation to the background .. and carefully framing with a long lens … I can get photographs where the viewer’s attention isn’t distracted by unnecessary elements within the frame.